Freight Cars

 Nabisco Oreo Cookies

-TYCO includes a blue 62' Box Car lettered for Oreo Cookies in the original group of cars displayed in the 1974-75 product catalog.
-To date, I have never encountered a car like this one and would guess it to not exist beyond this prototype example.
+TYCO includes a blue car lettered for Orel Cookies in the original group of cars displayed in the 1974-75 product catalog.
+To date, no examples have surfaced and it is assumed not to exist beyond this prototype example.

 Pepsi-Cola

-Note the difference between the Pepsi car seen directly above and the one at the top of this page in the introductory group of 62' Box Cars.
+Note the difference between the Pepsi model presented in TYCO's original catalog group and the production model.
 TYCO's original Pepsi scheme with the large blue area opposite the Pepsi logo containing the slogan, "It's Got A Lot To Give" is not known to exist beyond this prototype example.
-The production run 62' Box Car lettered for Pepsi is solid white without the slogan.
-The reporting marks on the production run example reads PC 964203.
+The production run 62-foot Box Car lettered for Pepsi is solid white without the slogan.

 Pillsbury Flour

-TYCO includes a white Pillsbury Flour 62' Box Car in the introductory group of cars displayed in the 1974-75 product catalog.
-To date, I have never encountered a Pilsbury car like this one and would guess it to not exist beyond this prototype example.
+TYCO includes a white Pillsbury Flour 62-foot Box Car in the introductory group of cars displayed in the 1974-75 product catalog.
+To date, no examples have been encountered and it is thought not exist beyond this prototype example.

 S.O.S.